jacobwessmark/Arduino_exercises/README.md

-Secret Chest Unlocker
+# Secret Code:
-Summary:

-This Arduino project, named "Secret Chest Unlocker," is designed to control a locked chest with a secret code.
+This Arduino project, is designed to control a locked chest with a secret code.
 It uses an Arduino board, an OLED display, buttons, LEDs, a servo motor, and a buzzer.
 The project is capable of locking and unlocking a chest based on a secret code entered through button presses.
 When the correct code is entered, the chest opens, and a message is displayed on the OLED screen.

-Key Features:
+# Key Features:

-Secret Code: The project uses a secret code to lock and unlock the chest.
+The project uses a secret code to lock and unlock the chest.
 The code can be reprogrammed using a "Prog" button.

 OLED Display: An OLED screen provides visual feedback, displaying messages like "Opening chest" and "You found: [item]."